machineghost/solace-assignment/README.md

 ## Technology Stack

+**Language:** Typescript - I used a lot of inferred types, but if you want to generate static type files just run `npm run build-types`.

 **Server:** None - it wasn't needed for this assignment.
 However, the application does use local history to simulate an environment closer to a real (database-using) one.